tomlim2/til/_posts/til/2021-09-28-javascript-for-of-loop.md

 ---
 layout: post-base
-title: 21-09-28 Javascript/ for loop vs for…of loop
+title: 21-09-28 Javascript / for loop vs for…of loop
 meta: test
 category: til
 ---